 Decide ahead of time where you will stay during a hurricane.
 If your home is high enough and durable enough to withstand the winds, storm surge and waves, then it is probably the best place to stay.
 Ask your neighbours about the vulnerability of your neighbourhood in the case of flooding and wave threats, or reach out to Lands and Survey to get a topographical map of your specific area.
 This costs roughly CI$45.
 If you decide that it is safe to stay in your home, find the most secure areas in your house to shelter and potential escape routes.

 If your home is not secure, then evacuate!
 Low-lying areas will flood, so take shelter on higher ground at your workplace or a friend’s house.
-Hurricane shelters are also an option; a complete list of locations can be found in the Hurricane Shelters section below.
+Hurricane shelters are also an option; a complete list of locations can be found on the Hurricane Shelters page.
 Remember, ambulances will not be running during a hurricane, so if you have a health issue that may require medical attention it is best to go to an Emergency Medical Centre (EMC) shelter.

 Hurricane Checklistkeyboard_arrow_right